-The official coastal path route leads ahead, but a worthwhile detour is to walk around the grassy headland of Friars Point which offers some lovely views across the coastline.
+The Wales Coast Path route leads directly ahead, passing the grassy headland of Friars Point, but it’s worthwhile walking out to the point which offers some lovely views across the coastline.

-After turning past Cold Knap Point there’s a wide promenade at ‘The Knap‘ above a long sweep of pebbled beach.
-On the landward side is a popular park with a centrepiece lake in the shape of a Welsh Harp.
+After turning past Cold Knap Point there’s a wide promenade at ‘The Knap‘ above a long stretch of pebbled beach.
+On the landward side is a nice park with a centrepiece lake in the shape of a Welsh Harp.

-At the foot of the steps is Porthkerry Country Park, and it’s worthwhile walking up onto the pebbled bank at the shoreline.
-There are superb views along the cliffs and coastline, which you don’t see on the walk above, all the way back to Cold Knap Point.
+At the foot of the steps is Porthkerry Country Park, and it’s worthwhile walking a short distance onto the pebbled bank at the shoreline.
+There are superb views along the cliffs and coastline, which you don’t see when walking above, all the way back to Cold Knap Point.

-There are raised boardwalks which run across the marshy grassland area behind the beach.
-Looking inland there’s a superb view of the magnificent Victorian era railway viaduct which spans the valley.
-It’s worthwhile taking a short detour for a closer look at the impressive huge arches of the viaduct.
-There’s also the opportunity for a quick stop at Marco’s ‘Cafe in the park’ for a coffee.
-We only stayed a short while, but Porthkerry Country Park looks a place worthy of more time to visit.
-More information about the Park can be found here.
+Raised boardwalks run across the marshy grassland area behind the beach.
+There’s a superb view of the magnificent Victorian era railway viaduct which spans the valley.
+It’s worthwhile taking a closer look at the impressive huge arches of the viaduct.
+Nearby is Marco’s ‘Cafe in the park’ a good option for a break on this walk.
+Porthkerry Country Park looks a place worthy of more time to visit.

 From Porthkerry the path climbed uphill through woodland, a tricky section due to very muddy conditions in early spring.
 As we walked through the woods a passenger plane flew low overhead, a reminder that Cardiff airport is only a short distance away.
 Continuing along the route, through a caravan park and around a disused quarry then back above the coastline, we reached Rhoose Point, ‘Trwyn Y Rhws’ in Welsh.

 A sign next to the path identifies this as the most southerly point of mainland Wales and nearby are some striking low cliffs forming an entrance to a pebbled beach.
-The richly coloured blocks of the limestone cliffs were heavily quarried from here in past times.
-Nearby are a 4 metre tall obelisk, engraved with ‘Rhoose Point 2000 A.D.’ and a stone circle, a modern interpretation of the ancient which adds to the landscape scenery of this rock strewn area.
+The richly coloured blocks of limestone were heavily quarried here in past times.
+Nearby are a 4 metre tall obelisk, engraved with ‘Rhoose Point 2000 A.D.’ and a stone circle, a modern interpretation of the ancient which adds to the landscape scenery.

 The path continues along a grassy clifftop track with super views along the coastline.
-Along the landward side are the remnants of huge old quarries, now reclaimed as conservation areas with large lagoons and wildlife habitats.
+On the landward side are the remnants of old quarries, now reclaimed as conservation areas with lagoons and wildlife habitats.

-Reaching Fontygary Bay, it’s definitely worthwhile going down the concrete steps to take in the super views of the dramatic cliffs and rock shelves with waves rolling in at the shoreline.
-It’s many years since my last visit here and the scenery looked even more spectacular than I remembered.
+Reaching Fontygary Bay, it’s definitely worthwhile going down the concrete steps to take in the super views of the dramatic cliffs and rock shelves, with waves rolling in at the shoreline.
+It’s many years since my last visit here and the scenery looked more spectacular than I remembered.

 Fontygary caravan park has all the usual park facilities including a clubhouse bar and restaurant just above the bay, which are open to the public.
-The route continues through the caravan park and then downhill on a long set of steps to the salt-marshes at the shoreline.
+The route continues through the site and then downhill on a long set of steps to the salt-marshes at the shoreline.

-This is East Aberthaw, and our walk takes a detour inland at this point to visit one of Wales oldest pubs.
-From the coastal wall, a woodland trail leads up into the village, on the way passing by the substantial remains of an old lime works.
-‘Aberthaw lime’ was once produced here from local rock quarries and Aberthaw is still well known for production of high quality cement at a plant nearby.
+This is East Aberthaw, and our walk leaves the Wales Coast Path here, as we head inland to visit one of Wales oldest pubs.
+A woodland trail leads up into the village, on the way passing by the substantial remains of an old lime works.
+‘Aberthaw lime’ was once produced here, and high quality cement is still produced at a plant nearby.

-Reaching the village, we made our way to the historic pub, The Blue Anchor Inn.
+Reaching the village, we made our way to the local pub, the historic Blue Anchor Inn.

-This picturesque, thatched roof inn is reputed to be one of the oldest pubs in Wales, serving ales since 1380.
+This picturesque, thatched roof inn is reputed to be one of the oldest pubs in Wales.
+It’s been serving ales since 1380.

-So with a welcome pint of ‘Jemima’s Pitchfork’ Ale and a seat in the cosy, low beamed bar, it was a perfect way to finish this coastal walk.
+So our walk ended here, with a welcome pint and a seat in the cosy, low beamed bar, it was a perfect way to finish this coastal walk.

 7 thoughts on “South Wales Coast ~ Walk 6.
 Barry Island to East Aberthaw”